shanapu/MyJailbreak/README.md

 ```
 - sm_war - Allows players to vote for a war
 - sm_setwar - Allows the Admin or Warden to set a war for next rounds

+- set your own custom command. take a look at "sm_war_cmd"
 ```
 ##### Cvars
 ```
 - sm_war_version - Shows the version of the SourceMod plugin MyJailbreak - War
+- sm_war_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "TDM" results in !TDM /TDM & sm_TDM
 - sm_war_enable: 0 - disabled, 1 - enable the war plugin.
 Default 1
 - sm_war_setw: 0 - disabled, 1 - allow Warden to set next round war.
 Default 1
 - sm_war_seta: 0 - disabled, 1 - allow Admin to set next round war round.
 Default 1